wcupa2021classroom/autofeedback-s/README.md

 ### Either/or
 If you set up tests in [GithHub Classroom](https://classroom.github.com) when creating the assignment, it will overwrite the configuration files described below.
-As such, if you are going through any part of the process from this action repository, **don not** add tests in the web interface when creating the assignment.
+As such, if you are going through any part of the process from this action repository, **do not** add tests in the web interface when creating the assignment.

 ### TLDR
 - Copy the .github directory (contained in [resources](resources)) to the top level of the repository to be graded.